anglyan/anglyan.github.io/docs/research/simulations.md

 pointed me to Python, and the rest were the result of my own explorations, interests, and needs at work.

-# Models and simulatiosn as the great scientific equalizer
+## Models and simulations are a great scientific equalizer

 One final point: not everybody has access to state of the art experimental equipment or funds to run an experimental lab with the tools you need to